Self Catering Accommodation Guide to Kilkee, Co Clare, Ireland

 Nevsail watersports in Kilkee is training centre for people of all ages and proficiencies who may be interested in watersports such as sailing, windsurfing, power boating, kayaking, canoing and much more.
 The Nevsail Centre is recognised bu the ISA (Irish Sailing Association) and all instructors are fully qualified.

-Explore the under water world of Kilkee Bay with Ocean Life and experience the magic of the ocean floor with its spectacular coral reefs and abundance of fish life.
+Explore the under water world of Kilkee Bay with Kilkee Subaqua Club and experience the magic of the ocean floor with its spectacular coral reefs and abundance of fish life.

 In the past sea-weed baths were very popular and were regarded as beneficial to the health.
 Today their modern successor is the Thalassotherapy Centre in Grattan Street.
 A variety of sea based therapies are provided here by fully qualified therapists.